-DANS-101 Muscle and Tension Release Techniques 18-54 hours activity; 18-54 hours total
+DANS-101 Muscle and Tension Release Techniques

 This course teaches the athlete/ dancer / mover the proper maintenance of the body to ensure longevity and greater movement ability.
 Emphasis will be on foam roller techniques (self myofascial release) and stretching techniques but will cover general performance recovery topics and may incorporate other mind-body modalities.
 Cross-listed with PHYE-101.
 Transfers to both UC/CSU